pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 for pipelines that integrate with external systems, such as Kubeflow.
-When this option is set to `true`, Pachyderm deploys an S3 gateway instance alongside the pipeline container and creates an S3 bucket for the pipeline input repo in that sidecar instead of `/pfs/out`.
+When this option is set to `true`, Pachyderm deploys an S3 gateway instance alongside the pipeline container and creates an S3 bucket for the pipeline input repo.
 The address of the input repository will be `s3://<input_repo>`.
 When you enable this parameter, you cannot use glob patterns.
 All files will be processed as one datum.